About Me

 Outreach

-I've participated as a volunteer for AstroDay, a Mauna Kea Observatory-organized annual event that teaches children about science through interactive demonstrations.
+I've participated as a volunteer many local outreach activities.
+AstroDay, a Mauna Kea Observatory-organized annual event that teaches children about science through interactive demonstrations, has been one of my favorites.
 During the quarantined portions of the coronavirus pandemic, I created video guides to accompany take-home activities.
 When AstroDay resumed in-person, I was able to travel to Kona and Hilo to perform these demonstrations face-to-face.
+I also enjoy involving the public in real astronomical observing, giving demonstrations during my Keck time.
+I also routinely volunteer at IfA sponsored outreach events, such as stargazing parties, public lectures, and visits to local schools.

 Departmental Service